MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/tenant-to-tenant-mailbox-move.md

 ## Preparing source and target tenants

-This describes the process for preparing both source and target tenants for cross-tenant mailbox migrations.

-In the cross-tenant mailbox moves feature, source and target tenant configurations have different prerequisites and configuration steps.

-This section does not include the specific steps required to prepare the mailbox user objects in either the source or target directory, nor does it include the sample command to submit a migration batch.
-Please see [Prepare target user objects for migration](#prepare-target-user-objects-for-migration) for this information.

 The Cross-tenant Exchange mailbox migration feature provides authorization and scoping for tenant-to-tenant migrations.
 Using the Azure Enterprise application and Key Vault storage solutions, tenant admins are now empowered to manage both authorization and scoping of Exchange Online mailbox migrations from one tenant to another.
 Tenant-to-tenant mailbox moves supports an invitation and consent model to establish an Azure Active Directory (Azure AD) application used for authentication between a tenant pair.
 Additional components such as an Organization Relationship and a migration endpoint are also required.

+This section does not include the specific steps required to prepare the mailbox user objects in either the source or target directory, nor does it include the sample command to submit a migration batch.
+Please see [Prepare target user objects for migration](#prepare-target-user-objects-for-migration) for this information.

 ## Prerequisites

-In the tenant-to-tenant mailbox moves preview (and beyond), [Azure Key Vault](https://docs.microsoft.com/azure/key-vault/basic-concepts) is used to establish a tenant pair-specific Azure app to securely store and access the certificate/secret used to authorize and authenticate mailbox migration from one tenant to the other, removing any requirements to share certificates/secrets between tenants.
+In the tenant-to-tenant mailbox moves preview, [Azure Key Vault](https://docs.microsoft.com/azure/key-vault/basic-concepts) is used to establish a tenant pair-specific Azure app to securely store and access the certificate/secret used to authorize and authenticate mailbox migration from one tenant to the other, removing any requirements to share certificates/secrets between tenants.
 For this reason, an Azure Key Vault subscription is required on the target tenant.

 Before starting, be sure you have the necessary permissions to run the deployment scripts in order to configure the Azure Key Vault storage and certificate, Move Mailbox app, EXO Migration Endpoint, and the EXO Organization Relationship.

-Additionally, a mail-enabled security group in the source tenant is required prior to running setup.
+Additionally, mail-enabled security groups in the source tenant are required prior to running setup.
 These groups are used to scope the list of mailboxes that can move from source (or sometimes referred to as resource) tenant to the target tenant.
 This allows the source tenant admin to restrict or scope the specific set of mailboxes that need to be moved; preventing unintended users from being migrated.

 For the Preview, you will need to communicate with your trusted partner company (with whom you will be moving mailboxes) to obtain their Microsoft 365 tenant ID.
-This tenant ID is used in the Organization Relationship ‘DomainName’ field.
+This tenant ID is used in the Organization Relationship `DomainName` field.

 To obtain the tenant ID of a subscription, sign-in to the Microsoft 365 admin center and go to [https://aad.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Properties](https://aad.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Properties).
 Click the copy icon for the Tenant ID property to copy it to the clipboard.